dkg2707/FaceUnlock/README.md

 # FaceUnlock

-Used HaarCascades and LBH algorith for face recognition
+Used HaarCascades and LBH algorithm for face recognition

 Gathered real time training data